 Although coffee may offer your body one of the highest doses of antioxidants of all foods, it is also is a source of a class of chemicals called diterpenes.
 Above all, higher levels of triglycerides, LDL and VLDL levels may be linked to diterpene.
 However, naturally occurring diterpenes exert several biological activities such as anti-inflammatory action, antimicrobial and antispasmodic activities (11).
 Always buy organic coffee to reduce toxin exposure, as coffee crops are among the highest sprayed with pesticides.

 Homocysteine is a naturally-occurring amino acid which converts to another amino acid called cysteine.
 If the conversion of homocysteine to cysteine is somehow impaired, homocysteine levels rise and become harmful.
 Furthermore, elevated levels of homocysteine, which six cups of coffee seems to cause, may be associated with atherosclerosis, blood clots, cardiovascular disease, stroke, migraines, mood, macular degeneration, and cognitive decline (12).

 Caffeine has been known for years as a diuretic.
 The increased fluid loss after drinking more than ten cups of coffee per day may also cause loss of vital nutrients including calcium, iron, potassium and even magnesium.

 Switching to decaffeinated may help, but decaffeinated coffee still contains some caffeine.
 The amount of caffeine in decaffeinated coffee also varies depending on where the coffee is grown and which type of decaffeinating process is used (13).

 How Much Is Too Much

-This amount varies for everyone, however, drinking more than 400 mg, which is the equivalent of four cups of coffee per day is considered an excessive amount of coffee to be drinking (14).
+This amount varies for everyone, however, drinking more than 400 mg, which is the equivalent of four cups of coffee per day is considered an excessive amount (14).